1000 Series: School & Community Relations

 Revised: 11/13; 9/21; 7/22

-Related Policy: 701.2; 701.2-R1; 1004.2
+Related Policy: 1004.2

-Legal Reference (Code of Iowa): 20 USC 1232; §§ 279.8
+Legal Reference (Code of Iowa): § 279.8

-IASB Reference: 804.06; 804.06-(R1)
+IASB Reference: 804.06-R(1)

 1004.3 - Tobacco/Nicotine, Alcohol, and Drug-Free Environment

-The board prohibits the distribution, dispensing, manufacturing, possession, use, or being under the influence of alcohol, tobacco/nicotine, or other controlled substances; as well as look-alike substances that appear to be alcohol, tobacco/nicotine (ex: vaping, e-cigarettes, JUUL-like vaping devices, etc.), or other controlled substances (ex: schedule I drugs; schedule II-V drugs without a valid prescription) on school district property or on property within the jurisdiction of the school district.
-This policy applies at all times, including school sponsored and non-school-sponsored events and to all students, employees, and visitors.
+The board prohibits the distribution, dispensing, manufacture, possession, use, or being under the influence of alcohol, tobacco/nicotine products, other controlled substances, or “look-alike” substances that appear to be tobacco/nicotine products, alcohol, or other controlled substances (ex: schedule I drugs; schedule II-V drugs without a valid prescription) on school district property or on property within the jurisdiction of the school district.
+Controlled substances in this policy refers to the misuse of both licit and illicit drugs.

-Persons failing to abide by this policy are required to dispose of the prohibited item(s), or leave the district premises immediately.
+This policy applies at all times, including school sponsored and non-school-sponsored events.
+This requirement extends to students, employees, and visitors.
+Persons failing to abide by this policy are required to dispose of the prohibited item(s) or leave the district premises immediately.

 It is the responsibility of the administration to enforce this policy.